hafsaamjad26/Polymorphism_in_csharp/README.md

 # Polymorphism_in_csharp

-**Introduction To Polymorphism
+## Introduction To Polymorphism

-Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
+Polymorphism means **"many forms"**, and it occurs when we have many classes that are related to each other by inheritance.

-Polymorphism is one of the four fundamental pillars of Object-Oriented Programming.In C#, polymorphism allows the same method to behave differently based on the object that is calling it.
+Polymorphism is one of the four fundamental pillars of Object-Oriented Programming.
+In C#, polymorphism allows the same method to behave differently based on the object that is calling it.

 This repository demonstrates polymorphism in C# using clear theory and practical code examples.

-**Types of Polymorphism
+## Types of Polymorphism

 There are two types of polymorphism

-****1-Static Polymorphism(Complie Time Polymorphism)****
+### 1. Static Polymorphism(Compile-Time Polymorphism)

-Static polymorphism is achieved using method overloading.
+Static polymorphism is achieved using **method overloading**.
 In this type, multiple methods share the same name and data type (method signature) but differ in parameters.
 They may differ in:

-**number of parameters.

-**sequence of parameters.
+- number of parameters

+- sequence of parameters

-**data type of parameters.
+- data type of parameters

-The decision about which method to call is made at compile time.
+The decision about which method to call is made at **compile-time**.

-****2-Dynamic Polymorphism(Run Time Polymorphism)****
+### 2. Dynamic Polymorphism(Run-Time Polymorphism)

-Dynamic polymorphism is achieved using method overriding.
+Dynamic polymorphism is achieved using **method overriding**.
 In run-time polymorphism a base class reference can be used to point to an object of any of its derived classes It requires:

-**Inheritance
+- Inheritance

-**The virtual keyword in the base class.
+- The virtual keyword in the base class

-**The override keyword in the derived class.
+- The override keyword in the derived class

 The method call is resolved at runtime based on the object type.
 The method in the base class must be declared with the *virtual* modifier, indicating that it can be overridden by a derived class.
 The method in the derived class must use the *override* modifier to provide a specific implementation for the virtual method inherited from the base class.

-##--Benefits of Polymorphism--##
+---
+## Benefits of Polymorphism
 - Improves code flexibility
 - Reduces duplication
 - Makes applications scalable
 - Widely used in real-world software projects

-##-Explanation of code examples
+### Explanation of code examples
 You can see Code Examples in this repository

 Example 1: Compile-Time Polymorphism